MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - **Outer boroughs are consistently under-recognised**, with several frequently misclassified or effectively absent from model predictions
 - **A small set of boroughs function as cognitive defaults**, absorbing misclassifications from multiple, geographically distinct areas rather than errors being randomly distributed
 - Image and text modalities rely on **different reasoning signals**, resulting in modality-dependent spatial understanding and structurally different cognitive maps
-- Recognition is driven primarily by **symbolic, cultural, and experiential cues** (e.g. transport, regeneration, “vibe”) rather than physical urban form alone
+- Recognition is driven primarily by **symbolic, cultural, and experiential cues** (e.g. transport, regeneration, "vibe") rather than physical urban form alone
 - **Socio-economic advantage strongly shapes model behaviour**: less deprived boroughs are both more visible and more accurately recognised, while higher-deprivation areas experience compounded suppression in both frequency and accuracy

 **Skills demonstrated**